uwadonat/Ruby_Linters/README.md

 Type in the following command to run the linter on a test file
 ```
 ruby bin/main.rb

+Note: When you are using Linux system, to make the file readable go on line 17 and remove: ../
 ```
 ### Testing
 Test class methods using RSpec by running the command in the root directory